What It's Like To Clean Hospitals In The Coronavirus Pandemic

 How are you keeping your family safe?

 "Every night when I go out I’m scared of touching something and being infected with coronavirus because I’m immunocompromised.
 I bring my own gloves, sanitizer, and use a bandana to cover my face.
-I’m mostly scared of bringing anything home with me to my family, and possibly passing the virus to my husband and my two children.
+I’m mostly scared of bringing anything home with me to my family, and possibly passing the virus to my husband and children.
 So, as soon as I walk in the door, I strip off all my clothes, clean everything I can, and then I shower for almost an hour with hot water and disinfecting soap.
 I scrub my hands until they bleed, and my skin just hurts from being so ravaged by the chemicals and bleach I have to clean with.
 Other than that, what else can I do?
 I have to work to pay my bills and take care of my family.
 I risk my life going to clean each night, but I risk our lives if I don’t.
-This is how I can keep my family safe, keeping them at home and providing everything they need to stay there."
+This is how I can keep my family safe, by keeping them at home and providing everything they need to stay there."

 What do you want other people to know about your experience amid this crisis?

 "There are many workers on the frontlines whom you don’t see — who are risking their lives so that you can be safe.
 People you don’t see who are sanitizing your mail so you aren’t infected with coronavirus.
 Workers caring for others, nannies taking care of children, healthcare personnel.
 When you go to the hospital, someone has already come in at night and cleaned the equipment and sanitized the tables so you can be safe.
 We see the medical personnel there working, some are tired and sleeping wherever they can.
 But I think workers like cleaners who come at night and leave before anyone sees them are at the forefront of everything.
 We clean all the spaces that people still need to get access to even while exposing ourselves, while risking our lives, sacrificing our families and our health.
-We’ve been doing this at night when nobody is paying attention because we don't have access to things like others do, such as healthcare, insurance, paid time off, and internet at home.
+We’ve been doing this when nobody is paying attention because we don't have access to things others do, such as healthcare, insurance, paid time off, and internet at home.
 Work from home is a luxury we cannot afford, but we are human beings with voices and families, and we are being treated as if we are invisible and disposable.

 "And I want them to know: If you can stay home, stay home.
 If I could stay at home with my kids, I would, but I don’t have that option.
 Many of us don’t have that option."

-If you would like to support domestic workers, donate to the Coronavirus Care Fund which is providing domestic workers who apply with $400 in emergency assistance.
+If you would like to support domestic workers, you can donate to the Coronavirus Care Fund, which is providing domestic workers who apply with $400 in emergency assistance.

 Advertisement